objeck/objeck-lang/core/vm/arch/jit/arm64/README.md

 	```

 ### Optimizations
-* Take advantage of more registers, trade off is storing volatile registers between calls
+* Take advantage of more registers, trade off is saving volatile registers between calls
 * ~~Guard 12-bit intermediate values~~

 ### To do